-If you *think* you are paying too much for credit card processing — you are!
+The Tip of Tips: If you *think* you are paying too much for credit card processing — you are!
+Read on for additional credit card processing tips to help your business.

 Interchange pass through pricing is best.

-Interchange pass through (also called interchange plus pricing) is the least expensive, most transparent credit card processing pricing model, and it's the one you want.
-Interchange pass through separates interchange and assessments, which are the actual costs of processing, from the processor's markup.
-As a result, you pay a lower markup, you can see where your money is going, and your processor can't meddle in your charges to increase costs.
-For these reasons, interchange pass through is the only form of pricing we allow processors to quote in CardFellow's marketplace.
+The pricing model known as interchange pass through (also called interchange plus pricing) is the least expensive, most transparent credit card processing pricing model, and it’s the one you want.
+Interchange plus separates interchange and assessments, which are the actual costs of processing, from the processor’s markup.
+As a result, you pay a lower markup, you can see where your money is going, and your processor can’t meddle in your charges to increase costs.
+For these reasons, interchange pass through is the only form of pricing we allow processors to quote in CardFellow’s marketplace.

 Interchange pass through is just one piece of the puzzle.